org0x7c00/learngit/readme.txt

 Git is a distributed  version control system.
-Git is free software and wildly used
+Git is free software and wildly used under the GPL